boazbk/crypto/lec_17_SFE.md

 * To argue that we maintain security for _Alice_ we use the zero knowledge property: we claim that Bob could not learn anything from the zero knowledge proofs precisely because he could have simulated them by himself.
 We also use the hiding property of the commitment scheme.
 To prove security formally we \ need to  show that whatever Bob learns in the modified protocol, he could have learned in the original protocol as well.
 We do this by _simulating_ Bob by replacing the commitment scheme with commitment to some random junk instead of $x_1$ and the zero knowledge proofs with their simulated version.
 The proof of security requires a hybrid argument, and is again a good exercise to try to do it on your own.

 * To argue that we maintain security for _Bob_ we use the binding property of the commitment scheme as well as the soundness property of the zero knowledge system.
 Once again for the formal proof we need to show that we could transform any potentially malicious strategy for Alice in the modified protocol into an "honest but curious" strategy in the original protocol (also allowing Alice the ability to abort the protocol).
 It turns out that to do so, it is not enough that the zero knowledge system is sound but we need a stronger property known as a _proof of knowledge_.
 We will not define it formally, but roughly speaking it means we can transform any prover strategy that convinces the verifier that a statement is true with non-negligible probability into an algorithm that outputs the underlying secret (i.e., $x_1$ and $r_com$ in our case).
-This is crucial in order to trasnform Alice's potentially malicious strategy into an honest but curious strategy.
+This is crucial in order to transform Alice's potentially malicious strategy into an honest but curious strategy.

 We can repeat this transformation for Bob (or Charlie, David, etc.. in the $k>2$ party case) to transform a protocol secure in the honest but curious setting into a protocol secure (allowing for aborts) in the malicious setting.